owenagitza/Python-Portfolio/Northwind_Exploratory_Data_Analysis/README.md

 ## Problem Statement

-By the end of this notebook, the author wishes to answer 4 questions, all of which are focusing on deriving data-driven decisions to improve **sales performance** of Northwind.
-In the attempt to answer these questions, the author determined **products** as the main tool to achieve the objectives. <br> <br>
+By the end of this notebook, I wish to answer 4 questions, all of which are focusing on deriving data-driven decisions to improve **sales performance** of Northwind.
+In the attempt to answer these questions, I determined **products** as the main tool to achieve the objectives. <br> <br>
 The questions are listed as the following:
 > 1. How was the sales performance trend of the Northwind company?
 Was it growing or was it declining?
 > 1. What products contributed the most to the Northwind's revenue on average?
 Who supplied them?